Civil Society Partnership Playbook, Right to Play

 What we Are doing together

-Developing and managing a new grants management process and platform for grantee partners in the Global South o lessen the burden on social sector organizations while improving the verification process for donors.
+Developing and managing a new grants management process and platform for grantee partners in the Global South to lessen the burden on social sector organizations while improving the verification process for donors.
+Launched in 2018, the Accelerator system was built on the GivingData platform.
+The Accelerator team administers two grant programs for CIVICUS with 21 grantees and a grant pool of 750k.

 For the partner qualification research, the Accelerator team identified 60 organizations, companies, platforms and initiatives who vet or qualify partners in some way before they work with them.
 The team developed a matrix which identified the different approaches - who they verified, why they verified, what they verified and where possible how they verified.
 This review was supplemented by 10 interviews with organizations vetting their partners.
 The research identified different approaches, tools and platforms enabling verification and innovations in the verification process.